Skip to main content

 The default setting is normally adequate and will not need change.

-However, if you have specific local requirements, you can adjust the list of stores that MailMarshal uses by setting a Registry entry.
+However, if you have specific local requirements, you can adjust the list of stores that MailMarshal uses with an Advanced Setting or Registry entry.

-• Warning: The list you set in the Registry entry replaces the default list.
+• Warning: The list you enter replaces the default list.

 • If you want to add to the default list, you must include the default values as well as your additional values.